 As with title tags, make sure your site's meta description tags are 100% original for every page.
 Social media giants like Facebook use it, and so a strong meta description boosts clicks.
 If the title and meta description doesn't match - it makes your offer confusing.

 2) Outline Your Value Proposition

 For every meta description you write, consider what the user thinks: "What's in it for me?
 Why should I visit this page?"
-If you're not answering those questions, rework the descriptions until you can.
+If you're not answering those questions, rework the content until you can.
 Your meta description must outline your value proposition.

 3) Include Your Keyword in the Description

-Google bolds every instance of the search enquiry key term.
+Keyword-rich descriptions can help as Google bolds every instance of the search enquiry key term.
 This bold text helps draw searchers, so aim to closely match your descriptions to search terms.

 4) Don't Keyword Stuff

 Write for the user first.
 Make them inviting rather than awkward.

 5) Use a Call-to-action (CTA) or Offer